Social work with groups: The mutual aid model

 While referred to as social group work (Papell & Rothman,1966), Schwartz preferred to think of this model as social work with groups (Schwartz, 1976).
 Schwartz (1976) regarded this approach as resonant with the demands of a variety of group types including, natural and formed; therapeutic and task; open and closed; and voluntary and mandatory.
 Schwartz (1961, 1964) initially thought of this approach as an organic systems model (as he viewed the group as an organic whole) later to refer to it as the mediating model and then the interactionist model (Schwartz, 1977).
 The model initially proposed by Schwartz has been further developed most notably by Lawrence Shulman and Alex Gitterman, who have since referred to this model as the Mutual Aid Model (Gitterman, 2004, 2005; Shulman, 1979, 1992, 1999, 2005b).

 Cognitive-behavioral group work

 The Cognitive-Behavioral Group Work Model is recognized as influential contemporary group work practice approach (Rose, 2004).
 The approach suggested by Rose (1989, 2004) integrates cognitive and behavioral interventions with small group strategies.
 While primacy is not placed on establishing the group as a mutual aid system in quite the same way as with the Mutual Aid Model, Rose (2004) suggests the worker promote group discussion and member interaction.
 Furthermore, drawing upon Yalom's Therapeutic Factor construct Rose (2004) points out the benefits of universality, altruism, and group cohesion as well as mutual reinforcement, factors which are conceptually resonant with mutual aid.
-In CBGT, the group provides a source of brainstorming that suggestions for alternative strategies.
-Evan models for role-playing.
-Another advantage of using the group in CBGT is the frequent and varied opportunity for mutual reinforcement that, for patients, is often far more powerful than reinforcement by a therapist.